Browns express interest in impending free-agent safety Tony Jefferson

 Safety is a glaring need for the Browns, and they're targeting one of the NFL's better players at the position.

 The Browns have expressed interest in Arizona Cardinals strong safety Tony Jefferson, a league source said Wednesday.
-Jefferson is an impending unrestricted free agent, and the Browns could use stability at safety after starting five players at the position last season.
+Jefferson is an impending unrestricted free agent, and the Browns are desperate for stability at safety after starting five players there last season.

 The NFL's free-agency negotiating period opened at noon Tuesday, but player contracts cannot be executed with new teams until free agency begins at 4 p.m.
 Thursday.

+NFL Network reported the Browns have offered Jefferson the most money by far.
+Browns veteran players talked to Jefferson and other soon-to-be free agents in recent days in hopes of recruiting them, per the network.

-Jefferson, 25, is sure to have other suitors.
-The New York Jets are expected to be among them, according to NJ.com.
+Jefferson, 25, is sure to have other suitors, though.
+The Baltimore Ravens are in the mix, NFL Network reported.
+The New York Jets are also expected to court him, according to NJ.com.

 Last season, Jefferson started 14 of the 15 games in which he appeared and compiled 96 tackles, including two sacks, five passes defensed and two forced fumbles.
 It was his first season as a full-time starter.